-Autoimmune encephalitis (AIE) is a blanket term for a group of diseases, which involve the occurrence of inflammation of the brain caused by autoantibodies that target antigens on the synapses and cell surface antigens of neurons.
+Autoimmune encephalitis (AIE) is a blanket term for a group of diseases that involve inflammation of the brain caused by autoantibodies that target antigens on the synapses and cell surfaces of neurons.

 The main areas against which these antibodies are directed include: